sentinel-hub/byoc-tool/README.md

 It converts your TIFF and JP2 files to Cloud Optimized GeoTIFFs, uploads them to AWS S3 and registers them in the Sentinel Hub BYOC service.
 When complete, your data should be visible in Sentinel Hub.
 The same steps can be done manually and are detailed in our [documentation](https://docs.sentinel-hub.com/api/latest/#/API/byoc), should you prefer or require more control over the process.

+This readme is targeted towards the Java jar version.

 ## Prerequisites

 - A Sentinel Hub OAuth client -- if you don't have one, create one using our [web application](https://apps.sentinel-hub.com/dashboard).
 Click [here](https://docs.sentinel-hub.com/api/latest/#/API/authentication) for instructions.